MuriloMarquesSantos/MoipPaymentRepository/readme.md

 ---
 ## The API

+* The API's methods consume information via JSON data.
+You may use the most suitable software/framework for you to generate it.

 ### Data Structure

 * In order to be able to use the API properly, you need to follow the data structure of each entity as per below: